gavinkou/AstroDate/README.md

 3. [Epoch Usage](https://github.com/marando/AstroDate/blob/dev/README.md#epoch-usage)

 Installation
 ------------
-The package can be installed with `composer` using the following vendor/package name:
+`AstroDate` can be installed with `composer` like so:
 ```
 $ composer require marando/astrodate
 ```

 AstroDate Class
 ===============
+The `AstroDate` class represents a date/time combination.

 ### Creating Instances
+`AstroDate` instances can be created in a variety of ways…

 #### Default Constructor
 To create a new instance from a date and optional time you can use the `create()` static constructor which is an alias of the default constructor:
 ```php